Bouke94Dev/SimpleDiscordBot/README.md

 ### finishing touch

-When you have everything set, use the `php artisan serve` command to launch the application and send a message to discord through the simple form
+When you have everything set, use the `php artisan serve` command to launch the application and send a message to discord through the simple form.